westhee/LIFSResearchBlog/_posts/2023-06-01-SGS-Prompt-Engineer-Contest.md

 ![dataset1](/img/news/ChatGPT2photo.jpg)

-"Team 2 successfully developed a website with the theme 'Providing cafe information in Chun-cheon city.'
-Additionally, they successfully incorporated other functionalities apart from ChatGPT and created a cool logo for the website."
+Team 2 has accomplished the successful development of a website focused on providing information about cafes in Chuncheon City, titled 'Chuncheon City Cafe Guide.'
+The website serves as a platform for introducing numerous cafes in the city, highlighting their unique features and recommending signature menus for visitors.
+In addition to seamlessly integrating ChatGPT, the team has successfully incorporated various other functionalities to enhance the website's user experience.
+Furthermore, they have designed an impressive logo specifically tailored for the website, adding a touch of visual appeal.